Grey Ghost Quest

-We have an early breakfast and scan the adjacent hills and valleys for snow leopard and other wildlife sightings in the morning.
-We then drive down to Ulley just before lunch.
+We have an early breakfast and then drive down to Ulley just before lunch.
 Post lunch, we begin a snow leopard trek and return to our homestay by evening.
 We camp overnight in Ulley.

 The Ulley-Yangthang-Hemis Sukpachen area consists of several valleys like the Akheyur Valley, Spango Valley and villages like Sumdo and Saspoche etc. For the next four days, we will be staying at Ulley or any other village depending on the latest sighting report and keep scanning the valleys and adjacent hills in search of the snow leopard, following the popular signs it leaves behind – pugmarks, kills and territory markings.

 Other than the snow leopard, the area also has a good population of the Asiatic ibex, the Ladakh urial, the red fox, the Tibetan wolf, the mountain weasel, the pika and the gorgeous golden eagle.

 Depending on the latest sighting reports, our breakfast and lunch will be arranged in the field.
 In the evenings, we return to the homestay and camp overnight in Ulley.